Can I be a surrogate?

 So, here’s a few things to know about being a surrogate:

-1. In most states, you need to be over 25 years old to be a surrogate.
+1. In is required in each state that you need to be over 25 years old to be a surrogate.
 There are no legal restrictions on the upper age limit, but clinics often apply an upper age limit of 52 or 53, which is the average age of menopause.
 A post-menopausal woman can be a surrogate, so it is worth speaking to a medical practitioner about your situation if you are over 47 or post-menopausal.

 .